ipariket/ipariket/README.md

 About

-I'm CS student with intrest in machine learning.
+I'm CS student graduating in Summer 2026 with knowledge and skills involving MLOPS.
 Most of my work sits at the intersection of tech, community platforms, and applied ML — Currently working on MoR-TurboQuant, a research project combining Mixture of Recursions with KV cache quantization.

 ### Tech